ztgz/BLState/README.md

 - Download the package trough nuget store
 - Or add via CLI - **dotnet add package BLState**
-- Or add a reference directly in the project file `<PackageReference Include="BLState" Version="0.1.2" />`
+- Or add a reference directly in the project file `<PackageReference Include="BLState" Version="0.2.1" />`

 **Note: If you are using Visual Studio you probably have to close and re-open Visual Studio after downloading the package to let intellisense catch up.**
 The reason is that this library uses source generators and Visual Studio might not find the files until first restart of the software.

 ### Register Services
-First register the stores so they can be used with dependency injection. *Each store registers with a scoped lifetime*
+First register BLState so the stores so they can be used with dependency injection. *It's good to know that each store register with a scoped lifetime*
 ```
 using BLState;
 builder.Services.InitializeBLStore();